Cavities & Tooth Decay

 How Decay is Found & Removed

 Tooth decay can be found radiographically or clinically during a dental examination.
 Some decay is minimal and can be remineralized, reversing the harmful process.
 Other decay is advanced and needs to be surgically removed by the dentist.
-After decay is removed, the missing tooth structure is typically replaced with a dental filling.
+After decay is removed, the missing tooth structure is replaced with dental filling.
 Our office uses resin, tooth-colored fillings that are bonded securely in place.
 Our office only uses products that are rated the highest in safety and efficacy.
 A well-placed filling can feel, function, and look very nice.

 How Tooth Decay Can be Prevented